Oil Drip Ritual

 Our positioning is based on the precautionary principle from the field of environmental law: an increase of synthetic microfibers should be avoided at all costs.

 Ocean.
 Now! is working in the political field at the EU level to contribute to the regulation of synthetic fibers.
+We strongly pledge for the integration of indigenous wisdom in value systems.

 In addition, we are addressing adidas in this petition, challenging the brand to be innovative about their extensive use of polyester fabrics.